Lettuce

 • Butterhead lettuces have an open habit, they are quick-maturing and tolerate poorer growing conditions.

-• Cos types have an upright growth habit and oblong head.
+• Cos types have an upright growth habit and oblong head, such as romaine.

 • Crisphead types produce large hearts of curled and crisp leaves and are more resistant to bolting.
 This group includes the ever-popular iceberg lettuces.